Magnetic Office Decor

 We list pull forces for all our magnets, but they're not directly helpful here.
 Pull Force, Case 1 is the force required to pull a magnet directly away from a steel plate.
 With this magazine rack, the weight pulls the laterally, or sideways.
 It relies on friction to prevent sliding.
 If we use a magnet listed at 5 lb pull force, that doesn't mean it will hold 5 lb of magazines.
 (It will hold less.
 See Leverage and Friction.)

-We tried holding up the rack with pairs of 3/4" diameter x 1/8" thick DC2 magnets sandwiching the plastic.
+We tried holding up the rack with pairs of 3/4" diameter x 1/8" thick DC2 disc magnets sandwiching the plastic.
 With a bit of Scotch tape to keep them from sliding around, it seemed like a good plan.
 Testing proved otherwise.
 It slid easily down our steel cabinet.

 We added a pair of BP8 thin rubber bumpers on top of the magnets and saw a notable improvement.
 The setup still slid, but it was quite a bit stronger.

 This kind of result is especially interesting.
 The thickness of the rubber pad adds distance between the magnet and the steel cabinet, reducing pull force.
 The magnet is attracting with less force.
-Ultimately, though, it peforms better because the friction helps prevent that downward sliding motion.
+Ultimately, though, it performs better because the friction helps prevent that downward sliding motion.

 We also tried attaching small MM-D-12 mounting magnets to the holes.
 These were strong enough but introduced a new problem: Their metal surface scratched the painted surface of our cabinet.
 A high-friction surface or coating protects your surface.